-Lemma 6 For any c > 0, there is a constant d such that for sufficiently large n, with probability at least $1 - n^{-c}$ it is the case that after dnlnn interactions in the probing protocol either (a) no agent satisfies the predicate and every agent is in state 1, or (b) some agent satisfies the predicate and every agent is in state 2.
+Lemma 8 For any c > 0, there is a constant d such that for sufficiently large n, with probability at least $1 - n^{-c}$ it is the case that after $dn \ln n$ interactions in the probing protocol either (a) there is no agent that satisfies the predicate and every agent is in state 1, or (b) there is some agent that satisfies the predicate and every agent is in state 2.

-Proof For case (a), apply Lemma 2.
+Proof: For case (a), apply Lemma 2.
 For case (b), apply Lemma 2 first to show that some satisfying agent is reached and again to show that the resulting 2 epidemic spreads to all agents.